DoTheEvo/selfhosted-apps-docker/opnsense/readme.md

 The basics

-Will be creating vlan for security cameras on the network.<br>
+Will be creating vlan for security cameras.<br>
-vlan tag will be `30`, the subnest will be `10.30.30.0/24`
+vlan tag will be `30`, the subnet will be `10.30.30.0/24`

+* `Interfaces: Devices: VLAN`<br>
-* Create a VLAN - `Interfaces: Devices: VLAN`
+  Create a VLAN
   * Device - leave empty, it will be generated, custom names require to follow a scheme
   * Parent - physical interface it is associated with
   * VLAN tag - the vlan tag, usually 20, 30, 40,...
   * VLAN priority - default
   * Description - purpose, for example cameras, or guest wifi
   * apply
-* Assign the VLAN to a new interafece - `Interfaces: Assignments`<br>
+* Assign the new VLAN interfaces - `Interfaces: Assignments`<br>
-  It should be listed where you just put in description and add it
+  It should be listed at the bottom, you just put in description and add it
 * Enable and configure the new interface - `Interfaces: [vlan30cameras]`
   * enable it
   * IPv4 Configuration Type - Static IPv4
   * IPv4 address, let's say `10.30.30.1/24`<br>
-    really dont forget to change that 32 to 24
+    really don't forget to change that 32 to 24
   * apply
-* Enable DHCP for this new VLAN - `Services: Dnsmasq DNS & DHCP : DHCP ranges`
+* `Services: Dnsmasq DNS & DHCP : DHCP ranges`<br>
+  Enable DHCP for the new VLANs
+  * General > Interfaces - add vlans
+  * DHCP ranges > Add
-  * add new and set the interface
+    * select the interface
     * Range - `10.30.30.50` to `10.30.30.200`
     * Save
 * in lobby dashboard Services - `Dnsmasq DNS/DHCP` should be running

 <summary><h5>If running opnsense as a virtual machine.</h5></summary>